Pawel-96/GFields/README.md

 where x,y are coordinates and f(x,y) is Gaussian field value.

 Additionally, the code creates **fname_img** with visualization of the field and **Pk.txt** with listed P(k) defined by user inside param.txt.

+This repository already contains example file with Gaussian field (Gaussianfield.txt) and plot (Heatmap.png), generated according to settings in current param.txt parameter file.